iurisegtovich/PyTherm-applied-thermodynamics/pages/getinvolved.md

 * *Git*:
 	* [Official page](https://git-scm.com/)

-it provides releases for win / linux/ mac
+it provides releases for win / linux / osx

 we prepared a step-by-step guide for setup on win [here](gettinginvolved/win/Get_going_with_Git.md)